JenniferT9462/JS-practice-lvl1/README.md

 ---

 ## 📘 For Teachers

-This repo is part of an introductory JavaScript lesson series designed for **Code.org Unit 3 students** who want extra JavaScript practice outside of block coding.

 You can:
 - 🍴 Fork this repo for your class
 - 🏫 Use it with GitHub Classroom